Last updated: 21st January 2021

 If you’re working, take extra precautions, such as:

-- Don’t meet a homeowner, or your team, or allow work to go ahead, if you have any of the symptoms associated with the virus, like a high temperature, a loss of sense of taste or smell, or a new, continuous cough – even if they seem mild.
+- Don’t meet a homeowner, or your team, or allow work to go ahead, if you have any of the symptoms associated with the virus.
+These include a high temperature, a loss of sense of taste or smell, or a new, continuous cough – even if they seem mild.
 If anyone in your household has symptoms, stay at home for the appropriate length of time.

 - Consider ways to reduce contact, such as sending photos or a video to enable you to quote over the phone.
 Our Protected Payments service can be useful for you and a homeowner to consider using during this time.
-It’s digital so you won’t need to meet to receive payment for work, and your money will be protected if a job needs to be put on hold.
+It’s digital so you won’t need to meet to receive payment for work, and it’ll protect your money if a job needs to be put on hold.
 Read more info.

 - Take additional hygiene precautions.
 Wash your hands more regularly, use hand sanitiser when soap and water isn’t available and bring your own drinks if you’re working in someone’s home.